Russian athletics doping row could spread to other sports

 The All-Russian Swimming Federation said there was no one immediately available to comment.
 The International Swimming Federation and European Aquatics, the sport's governing body in Europe, did not immediately respond to requests for comment.

-Ivan Tugarin, an adviser to the head of the Russian Biathlon Union, said the union at the moment had no grounds to conduct an additional anti-doping investigation.
+Ivan Tugarin, a Russian Biathlon Union spokesman, said the union at the moment had no grounds to conduct an additional anti-doping investigation.
 He said the union had no professional ties with Portugalov.

 "The Russian Biathlon Union categorically condemns any use of banned substances in sport and constantly conducts work to prevent situations arising connected to the use of doping," he said.